Precipitation is the deposition of water to the Earth's surface, in the form of rain, snow, ice or hail.

 If the temperatures are too high, then the snow flakes will melt before reaching the ground.

 In some cases (e.g. warm fronts), warm moist air may over-flow above cold air.
 The precipitation then is originally rain, which turns into snow on the way to the ground, when it reaches the cold air layer.
 In same cases (with a very cold air layer above ground), the rainfall can freeze, causing "freezing rain", which is made entirely of liquid droplets.
 The raindrops are supercooled while passing through a sub-freezing layer of air above the ground with a few hundreds of meters of thickness, and then freeze, when they hit any surface, including the ground, trees, electrical wires, aircraft, and automobiles.
 The resulting ice is called glaze ice "or "Blitzeis"), and can accumulate to a thickness of several centimetres.
 The METAR code for freezing rain is FZRA.

 Precipitation is measured in quantity for a certain time interval, e.g. millimetres per hour.
 The measurement is always valid for the period preceeding the given time.
 For example, the 3 hours precipitation shown for 12:00 UTC shows the total quantity in mm (= l/m²) between 9:00 UTC and 12:00 UTC.

 Measurement of precipitation is the attempt to represent a large scale non-uniform process by sampling methods, large scale raster images or modeling. meteoblue compares precipitation forecasts to measurements based on WMO standards, unless otherwise indicated.

 Precipitation quantity values from simulations are valid for the the area of a grid cell, e.g. 10x10 km.
-A quantity of 10 mm can therefore be:
+A quantity of 10 mm can

 = 10 mm distributed uniformly across 10x10 km, or